-Hazard Train starts with door open.
-Design criterion Train must not be capable of moving with any door open.
+Harrand Decise exiterion Hazard Design criterion Train starts with door open.
+Train must not be capable of moving with any door open.
 Door opens while train is in motion.
 Doors must remain closed while train is in motion.
-Door opens while improperly aligned with station platform.
-Door must be capable of opening only after train is stopped and properly aligned with platform unless emergency exists (see below).
-Door closes while someone is in doorway.
+Door opens while improperly aligned w station platform. ith Door must be capable of opening only after train is stopped and properly aligned with platform unless emergency exists (see below).
+Door closes while someone is in doorw ay.
 Door areas must be clear before door closing begins.
-Door that closes on an obstruction does not reopen, or reopened door does not reclose.
-An obstructed door must reopen to permit removal of obstruction and then automatically reclose.
-Doors cannot be opened for emergency evacuation.
+Door that closes on an obstruction doe reopen, or reopened door does not rec Doors cannot be opened for emergence evacuation.
 Means must be provided to open doors for emergency evacuation when the train is stopped anywhere.